Lessons from Sarah in the Bible: Trusting God Through the Wait

 After the initial shock and excitement of the miraculous news wore off, the waiting game began.
 I know when I’m waiting on God, it feels like it takes too long.
 Or I wonder if I heard God correctly.
 Sarah does the same thing, except in the waiting and questioning, she starts to take things into her own hands and timing.
 Surely God needs my help and ideas for this to come true.

 Sarah’s version of the plan did work: Hagar had a baby with Abraham.
-You can read more about Hagar’s part in this story here.
 But that’s not what God had in mind, as evidenced by the Lord’s next message to Abraham.
 “I will surely return to you about this time next year, and Sarah your wife shall have a son” (Gen. 18:10).
 At this point in the story, Abraham and Sarah were practically ancient and Sarah had gone through menopause!

 What I couldn’t see was God arranging every single detail behind the scenes.
 My husband’s business boomed allowing me to leave my job and attend school full-time.
 The Lord provided a nanny to care for our two small boys.